munyagu/contact-form-7-freebie/readme.txt

 ・Disable 'autop’ filter to the form content. https://contactform7.com/controlling-behavior-by-setting-constants/ ・Thanks page redirection.
-・Make the comma of multiple values a newline in mail.
+・Make the comma of multiple values a newline in mail body.
 ・Hide error message for each field.